Parth-Sidhapura/VIDURA/README.md

 ---

-> ⚠️ **Disclaimer:** VIDURA is an academic / hackathon prototype intended to demonstrate an AI-assisted documentation workflow for law enforcement.
+> ⚠️ **Disclaimer:** VIDURA is an hackathon prototype intended to demonstrate an AI-assisted documentation workflow for law enforcement.
 It is **not** an officially adopted government system and must undergo formal security, legal, and procedural certification before any real-world deployment.

 ---